 Supraventricular Tachycardia (SVT)

-However, in clinical practice the term Supraventricular Tachycardia is reserved for EKG tracings which are too fast to differentiate which specific origin is present.
+However, in clinical practice, the term Supraventricular Tachycardia is reserved for EKG tracings which are too fast to differentiate which specific origin is present.
 While a high HR and narrow QRS Complex (origin above the ventricles) are easy to recognize, SVT is defined by not being able to identify the specific origin.
 This is because, at high rates, waves become so close together that they can obscure one another.

 💬

-EKG Vocabulary:Supraventricular Tachycardia can also be called Narrow Complex Tachycardia.
+EKG Vocabulary: Supraventricular Tachycardia can also be called Narrow Complex Tachycardia.

 ⚕️

-Clinical Pearl:You will hear clinicians talk about "looking for the underlying rhythm of an SVT" which is: attempting to further classify a Supraventricular Tachycardia into a specific cardiac rhythm.
-Some treatments of SVT can cause a pause in the extremely fast rate allowing interpretation of the "underlying rhythm" and thereby guiding further treatment.See your clinical textbook for further information as interventions are out of the scope of this page.
+You will hear clinicians talk about "looking for the underlying rhythm of an SVT" which is: attempting to further classify a Supraventricular Tachycardia into a specific cardiac rhythm.
+Some treatments for SVT (e.g. vagal maneuvers or adenosine) can cause a pause in the extremely fast rate allowing interpretation of the "underlying rhythm" and thereby guiding further treatment.
+See your clinical textbook for further information as interventions are out of the scope of this page.

 EKG tracing of Supraventricular Tachycardia.